-After dinner we usually sit on the couch and watch TV as family.
+After dinner, we usually sit on the couch and watch TV as a family.
 Now we sit down while he does puzzles on the ottoman.
 We also interact with him during his puzzle building.

 How does your family Manage Screen Time?